Frequently Asked Questions About the NIDDK Central Repositories

 Do you have a Type 1 Diabetes dataset in the NIDDK Repository?
 If so, what is the procedure to gain access to it?

-We do have a few T1D studies in the Repository.
+We do have several T1D studies in the Repository.
+The list of studies available can be searched at the Study Search page.

 Eligibility for Access